-A word of caution: This is a very early Beta of Android Q and not suitable for a daily driver.
-In other words, we don’t recommend installing on a phone that’s your main device just yet.
+A word of caution: The third Beta of Android Q is much more stable than the previous two, but still not likely to be suitable as a daily driver.
+We don’t recommend installing on a phone that’s your main device just yet.

-The simplest installation method requires you to sign up for the Android Beta Program and then simply wait for an over-the-air (OTA) update to become available.
+The Android Beta Program is the easiest way to get the new update.
+For those that haven’t signed up already, head here and then simply wait for an over-the-air (OTA) update to become available.
 There’s no need to unlock your bootloader or go through other hoops with this method.

-Once you’ve signed up for the Beta you can also attempt to manually check for the update by going into the phone’s setting menu.
+Are you the impatient type?
+Whether you signed up to Android Beta for the first time or already had Beta 1, you can manually check for the update by going into the phone’s setting menu.
 Select System > System Update > Check for Update.
 If the over-the-air update is available, it should automatically download.
 Reboot your phone after the update has installed.
 That’s it!